torstenboettjer/python_mcp/README.md

 echo -e ".envrc" >> .gitignore
 ```

-## Initial test with FastMCP
+## MCP inspector

-FastMCP is a Python library that significantly simplifies the creation and interaction with Model Context Protocol (MCP) servers and clients. `demo_fastmcp.py` is the demo example from the huggingface tutorial.
-Starting the example with the MCP inspector
+MCP Inspector is a developer tool for testing and debugging MCP servers.
+The functionality can be demonstrated with a small demo server. `demo_fastmcp.py` is the demo example from the huggingface tutorial, using the FastMCP framework to increase the readability of the code.
+FastMCP is a Python library that simplifies the creation and interaction with Model Context Protocol (MCP) servers and clients.

 ```sh
 mcp dev demo_fastmcp.py
 ```

-## Gradio
+## Building a Server with Gradio

 Gradio is a UI layer for Python functions, it provides an interface to third-party API (e.g. OpenAI), LLM frameworks, custom-trained models or Hugging Face models.
 Hugging Face is a platform to publish and consume pre-trained LLMs.
 Gradio offers several ways to integrate with LLMs: